bkdevel/stultDOS/README.md

 - [ ] a basic shell
 - [ ] a few userspace programs

+## Building
+Building should work on any UNIX-like OS.
+If you are on Windows try WSL, idk if it works (no idea why one would use Windows anyways).

+These tools are required as of now: nasm, some make tool (i prefer bmake), dosfstools, mtools

 ## Credits
 [Bootloader](https://github.com/nanobyte-dev/nanobyte_os/blob/videos/part2/src/bootloader/boot.asm) by nanobyte - will make my own later on